Skip to content

-The Baby Benz that launched the compact executive segment.
-The W201 190E proved Mercedes could build a small car without compromising its engineering standards.
+The Baby Benz that created the compact executive segment.
+The W201 proved Mercedes could build a small car without compromising its engineering standards.
+Its multi-link rear suspension later migrated to the W124 and every Mercedes sedan that followed.

 History